Sharapov-Maksim/nsu_parallel-programming/README.md

 ## Bitonic sort

 There is sequential implementation of Bitonic sort algorithm.
-Program reads an array of integers from the file provided as argument, and writes sorted array to another.
+Program reads an array of integers from the file provided as argument, and writes sorted array to another file.

 Technical